txm3278/midi-item-showcase-community/README.md

 **TPR post macro**: It is always called after the prompt and execution of the selected reaction even it it was cancelled or a reaction was aborted.
     It should be used to cleanup and apply affects on the attacker's workflow if the proper reaction was chosen and was successful.

+**TPR (reactionNone) macro**: It should be used to apply affects on the attacker's workflow.

-The pre and post macros are called in the item use workflow, it means that any changes to the MidiQOL workflow are live.
+The pre, post and reactionNone macros are called in the item use workflow, it means that any changes to the MidiQOL workflow are live.
 The macro parameters are the same as any macro call with an `args[0].tag` value of `'TargetOnUse'`.

-The TPR pre, reaction and TPR post are all executed in the same phase of the attacker's workflow.
+The TPR pre, reaction and TPR post or TPR reactionNone are all executed in the same phase of the attacker's workflow.
 For example if `tpr.isAttacked`, they are executed after attack roll but before its evaluation for hit or miss.

 When the tpr reaction is called, the following attributes in options are available: